IsaacNicholls1/vin-rouge/README.md

 ## Code Creation & other uses

--By utilising question-and-answer prompts and multi-step instructions, I was able to generate a good initial draft for my test cases.
+- By utilising question-and-answer prompts and multi-step instructions, I was able to generate a good initial draft for my test cases.
 I could then refine these to better match the project's requirements.

 - The iterative back-and-forth with Copilot felt like having a knowledgeable pair programmer by my side.
 This collaboration made me more thoughtful about how I structured my prompts, as clearer questions led to better answers.